https://elocallink.tv/e/cp.php?v=qxZ#size=xtlrg&ap=1

 DRESS FOR SUCCESS:

-Research has consistently demonstrated that children learn best through hands-on exploration & play.
+Research consistently shows that children thrive and learn most effectively through hands-on exploration and play.

-Additionally, our outdoor playscape is intentionally designed to help young children to meet their physical development & other learning goals.
+Moreover, our outdoor playscape is deliberately constructed to support young children in achieving their physical development and other learning objectives.

 See Dressing Your Child For Success Recommendations below.